Castration Compared to Castration Plus Metformin as First Line Treatment for Patients With Advanced Prostate Cancer

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT01620593|

 |Prostate Cancer||Drug: Placebo Drug: Metformin||Phase 2|

 |Intervention Model:||Parallel Assignment|

 |Official Title:||Phase II, Randomized, Placebo Controlled, Double Blind, Prospective Study of Castration Compared to Castration Plus Metformin as First Line Treatment for Patients With Advanced Prostate Cancer.|

 |Study Start Date :||April 2011|

-|Estimated Study Completion Date :||May 2016|
+|Actual Study Completion Date :||September 2016|

 Placebo Comparator: Placebo

 Metabolic consequences including development of hyperinsulinemia and insulin resistance using metformin compared to placebo in men on castration therapy.